Massimilianonigro/HARMONI/harmoni_dialogues/harmoni_rl/README.md

 # HARMONI rl

 This package wraps custom trained chatrl services that can be used with HARMONI.
+You can run this module in the `harmoni_full` container.

+Note that this is a custom RL model designed for a user study.
+You can substitute the model with yours, or even created your own new module service.

 ## Usage

+The API for RL has:
+- Request Name: ActionType: request
+- Body: data(str)
+- Response:
+    - response (int): SUCCESS, or FAILURE
+    - message (str): response from the AWS lex

 Dowload the custom model from the HARMONI path:
 ```  bash